rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

 same size as segment-00001, and it is not.
 This information indicates that segment-00002 is corrupted.

-The next step is to determine if the final segment is the correct size.
-Recall that earlier you invoked Swiftly with the **--full** option to get the full details on all of the segments in the **exports** container that match the pattern **9af8acc8-8189-48b9-b3d6-8152c60074d8.vhd-**.
-From that sample output, you can see that the final segment should be 487424512 bytes, and segment-00003 matches that value.
+The next step determines if the final segment is the correct size.
+Earlier, you invoked Swiftly with the `--full` option to get the full details on all of the segments in the `exports` container that match the pattern `9af8acc8-8189-48b9-b3d6-8152c60074d8.vhd-`.
+From that sample output, you see that the final segment should be 487424512 bytes, and segment-00003 matches that value.

 #### Download a segment (if necessary)